bwhite/picarus/doc/index.rst

-       Hadoop not easy                                             Privacy is key Abstraction lowers the bar                             What we don't know can't hurt you REST is for humans                                           Ignorance is ok
+       Hadoop not easy                                             Privacy is key Abstraction lowers the bar                             What we don't know can't hurt you REST is for humans                                           Ignorance is safe

 Capabilities